anubhavcoder/flu_shot_learning/README.md

 2. Random forest, no tuning; 0.7582
 3. Random forest, randomized cross-validation grid search hyperparameter tuning: 0.8050
 4. Logistic regression, no hyperparameter tuning, on standard-scaled data: 0.7984
+5. Random forest, with grid search hyperparameter tuning: 0.8039
+6. Ensemble of average of predictions from logistic regression, grid-search-hypertuned random forest: 0.8056

 Things that I could try next:
 	- scaling the data (the benchmark does this, and it could result in an improvement?)